The Butterfly (novel): Plot summary

-Wash and Jess, believing that Moke planned to harm the infant, capture him and prepare to deliver him to the authorities.
-Kady convinces them that Moke is harmless.
-After humiliating him, he is released.
+Wash and Jess, believing that Moke had planned to harm the infant, capture him and prepare to deliver him to the authorities.
+Kady convinces them that Moke is harmless and he is released.
 Moke survives a mysterious nocturnal assault by the knife-wielding Belle, who collapses when her lungs hemorrhage.
 Dying, she declares her love for Jess and attempts to apologize to her former lover Moke.
 The funeral arrangements are made by Moke and his clan.
 The Tyler family, including Jess, are excluded at gunpoint.

-On the wedding day for Kady and Wash, Jess secretly observes Moke at a sniper's perch poised to ambush him as he travels to the ceremony.
-Jess eludes Moke, but notes that the shirtless man has a butterfly-shaped birthmark near his navel.
+On the wedding day for Kady and Wash, Jess secretly observes Moke at a sniper's perch, poised to ambush Jess as he travels to the ceremony.
+Jess eludes Moke but notes that the shirtless man has a butterfly-shaped birthmark near his navel.
 Jess concludes that Moke is Danny's father, and that Kady has concealed his parentage.
 Jess believes that Belle had tried to kill Moke so he wouldn't reveal the truth and ruin Kady's marriage.
 When Wash is informed of this by Jess, he swears to kill Moke, then relents and cancels the wedding.

 Jess ambushes Moke and shoots him in the stomach.
-Mortally wounded, Mote confesses that Kady is a child he sired with Belle: Danny is therefore his grandchild.
-The birthmark occurs only in male offspring and proves Moke's parentage.
-Jess casts the dying Moke into a deep mine shaft.

-Kady is unaware as to why Wash abandoned her at the altar.
-When she meets Jess in town they begin to drink and dance.
-He tells her nothing of the murder and of the secret of the birthmark.
-Knowing that he shares no kinship with Kady, he surrenders to his sexual compulsion for her, and she, distraught, complies.
-To satisfy Jess's moral concerns, they locate a clergyman and are married.
+Mortally wounded, Moke confesses that Kady is a child he sired with Belle: Danny is therefore his grandchild.
+Jess casts the dying Moke into a mine shaft.
+Unaware as to why Wash abandoned her at the altar, Kady meets with Jess and they begin to drink and dance.
+Now knowing that he shares no kinship with Kady, he surrenders to his sexual compulsion for her, and she, distraught, complies.
+To satisfy Jess' moral concerns, they locate a clergyman and are married.
 Only Jess knows that the marriage is not incestuous.
 They spend two days at a motel making love.